Patrick-81/NAFABox/README.md

 4/ Open the folder

-5/ right clic on install.sh and set permissions to execute (chmod +x ./go.sh)
+5/ right clic on Pre_Install.sh and set permissions to execute `$ chmod +x ./Pre_Install.sh`
+`$ ./Pre_Install.sh`

+6/ After the end of Pre_Install script you can start Install.sh script `$ ./Install.sh`

-6/ in file menu "open terminal" (right click)
+7/ in file menu "open terminal" (right click)

-7/ type ./go.sh (be aware on azerty keyboards set the numeric pad active and use use it for ./) type go and use tab to complete.
+8/ type ./go.sh (be aware on azerty keyboards set the numeric pad active and use use it for ./) type go and use tab to complete.

-8/ answer to the questions when you are asked for your password or a "y/n", fill the menus when needed.
+9/ answer to the questions when you are asked for your password or a "y/n", fill the menus when needed.

-9/ When finished shutdown and restart your board.
+10/ When finished shutdown and restart your board.

 ### For Raspberry Pi 2/3 :